roxanageambasu/roxanageambasu.github.io/01-research.md

 In our model, services and applications are held accountable for their actions and are explicitly constructed to protect user privacy.
 To forge this new web ecosystem, we design, build, and evaluate:

-* <i>New transparency tools<i> that increase society's oversight regarding how applications use personal data in order to detect and deter unfair and deceptive practices;
+* <i>New transparency tools</i> that increase society's oversight regarding how applications use personal data in order to detect and deter unfair and deceptive practices;

 * <i>New development tools</i> that assist programmers in building applications that are privacy-preserving by design; and